 Gingerbread houses originated in Germany in the 16th century and gained popularity about 300 years later after the Brothers Grimm published their story “Hansel and Gretel” in 1812.
 The witch’s house was made of gingerbread and decorated with candy.

 A: Where did the gingerbread cake come from?

-Last year I visited Mount Vernon, home of George and Martha Washington, in Virginia.
+In 2019, I visited Mount Vernon, home of George and Martha Washington, in Virginia.
 This gingerbread recipe is known as Lafayette Gingerbread and is attributed to George Washington’s mother, Mary Ball Washington, who is said to have served it to the Marquis de Lafayette when he visited her in Fredericksburg toward the end of her life.
 This gingerbread came to be called Lafayette Gingerbread, in honor of the beloved French general.
 I love the flavor of this gingerbread.
 It is a bit smoother in flavor than typical gingerbreads.
 The orange hint is delicious.
-This is a dense gingerbread but is delicious eaten warm with whip cream.
+This is a dense gingerbread but is deliciously eaten warm with whip cream.
 This recipe and flavor would be a wonderful way to welcome carolers to your home or a delightful way to end a wonderful evening of trimming the tree.
 As many of you know, I like bare-bone ingredient recipes and this one is one of those.
 Enjoy!!

 - ½ cup (1 stick) unsalted butter, softened